cloudnativelabs/kube-router/docs/load-balancer-allocator.md

 ## Environment variables

-The controller uses the environment variable `POD_NAME` as the identify for the lease used for leader election.
+The controller uses the environment variable `POD_NAME` as the identity for the lease used for leader election.
-Using the kubernetes downward api to set `POD_NAME` to the pod name the lease identify will match the current leader.
+Using the kubernetes downward api to set `POD_NAME` to the pod name the lease identity will match the current leader.

 ```yaml
 ---